lobdellb/povstorm/README.md

 - Write the Makefile
 - Add tests, linting, blacking for python

+# Pieces

+- A container which renders images.
+- A container which loads all the images into a single video.
+- A terraform module which stands up the GCP infrastructure.
+- A driver program (client) to run locally which generates string of images.
+- Tests
+- Makefile for building, deploying, testing.

 # povstorm
 Render POVRAY SDL to  images, then video in GCP Cloud Run.